Hindmarsh Square: Description

 The square consists of four quadrants, being transected by Pulteney and Grenfell Streets.

-The north-eastern quadrant is known as Hindmarsh Square Playspace, also known as "Emo Park", owing to the number of young people who identify with the emo subculture who gather there.
+The north-western quadrant is known as Hindmarsh Square Playspace, also known as "Emo Park", owing to the number of young people who identify with the emo subculture who gather there.
 This part contains four sculptures of oversized objects, namely, tap, hose, thong, and fish bones, designed by artists Ryan Sims and Gerry Wedd, who collaborated with landscape architects Taylor Cullity Lethlean to create a playground around the sculptures.

-The north-western quadrant started attracting some overflow from Emo Park in 2022.
+The north-eastern quadrant started attracting some overflow from Emo Park in 2022.
 It is bordered by the Pullman Adelaide Hotel in the corner, and the Griffins Head pub on Grenfell Street.